konfuzio-ai/konfuzio-sdk/docs/sdk/tutorials/file_splitting/index.md

 Pages of all Category's Documents.
 Upon predicting whether a Page is a potential splitting point (meaning whether it is first or not), we compare Page's contents to these common first-page strings; if there is occurrence of at least one such string, we mark a Page to be first (thus meaning it is a splitting point).

-This tutorial can also be used with the `MultimodalFileSplittingModel`; the only difference in the initialization is that it does not require specifying a Tokenizer explicitly.

 .. literalinclude:: /sdk/boilerplates/test_file_splitting_example.py
    :language: python